FRex/analyzepng/README.md

 message means that the exe can handle Unicode UTF-16 filenames, in the command output (`File ''` lines) they will be printed as UTF-8.

-Eval result of `--set-bash-completion` to set tab completion in bash.
+Eval result of `+set-bash-completion` to set tab completion in bash.
+The options meant for bash scripting start with a single `+` instead of `--` to not be completed when you type in `--` and trigger completion.

 ```
 $ analyzepng.exe -h